FINNISH STUDY: ATTENTION IS THE MOST VALUABLE CURRENCY IN ADVERTISING, SAYS SCREENFORCE ATTENTION REPORT

 THREE FACTORS THAT MAKE TV CRITICAL TO EFFECTIVENESS

 27. 3.
 2024 Attention, emotional clout, and trust are the critical elements of what makes TV effective, says Peter Field in a new report exploring the enduring business impact of television advertising.
 Why TV (still) matters TV remains a constant of effective advertising, and, increasingly, of profitable companies.
-“I would argue that any marketer who considers walking away… Continue reading THREE FACTORS THAT MAKE TV CRITICAL TO EFFECTIVENESS
+“I would argue that any marketer who considers walking away from TV advertising would be crazy to do so,” writes Field.

 WARC: AI BRINGS EFFICIENCY BUT ALSO FEAR TO MEDIA PLANNING